 Many of the processes will be in place by the middle of next year, he said, adding that "quite a lot of devices" will have gone through the registration process by then.

-The width of most pavements here were designed mainly for pedestrians, said National University of Singapore transport economist Timothy Wong, who was also part of the radio interview.
+The width of most pavements here was designed mainly for pedestrians, said National University of Singapore transport economist Timothy Wong, who was also part of the radio interview.

 He said Singapore needs to work towards creating separate lanes for pedestrians and cyclists and PMD riders, because it is "just too difficult" to have them using the same footpaths.